Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 ### Connect the App to the XM Cloud Instance

-A few things need to be configured upfront to connect to the GraphQL endpoint.
+As you may remember from the introduction, you need to use a GraphQL endpoint to query the content coming from XM Cloud.
+To connect a few things need to be configured upfront.

 1. Navigate to the .env file within your solution under src\sxastarter, and copy it.